-If you're an online merchant or e-commerce provider by now you know you should use an iFrame based payment form to minimize your PCI compliance burden.
-And, in general, you're in luck!
-Since PCI DSS 3.0 is almost two years old by now, most payment gateways and payment processors have iFrame-based payment forms available for use.
+If you're an online merchant or e-commerce provider by now you should know that using an iFrame based payment form is the most secure and reliable way to minimize your PCI compliance burden.
+With PCI DSS 4.0 coming in 2024, most payment gateways and payment processors have iFrame-based payment forms available for use.

-However, all is not rosy in the payment form landscape.
-Just because your gateway offers a payment form that has "iFrame" somewhere in the description does not mean it fulfills the spirit of the PCI guidelines, nor does it mean it's the right choice for your business.
+However, just because your gateway offers a payment form that has "iFrame" somewhere in the description does not mean it fulfills the scope of the PCI guidelines, nor does it mean it's the right choice for your business.

 Here's an easy way to tell if your provider's iFrame form is adhering to this aspect of the PCI guidance.

 1. In your browser, navigate to a page that utilizes the provider's iFrame payment form (this could be a demo site, or a known customer).

 2. Using your browser's developer tools, inspect the credit card number field.